 Do you know that making a peace sign could start a brawl in a London pub or that putting your feet up after a long day of touring in Thailand could cause your waiter to spit in your soup?

 Yup, all cultures are quirky, but understanding these quirks could make your adventure a whole lot less embarrassing.

-1. Beckoning to someone with your index finger, though is a simple way of saying “come here” in North America can be insulting or even obscene in other cultures.
-In the Middle East, Spain, Latin America, Japan, Indonesia, Hong Kong and Korea, beckoning with your finger is how you call domestic animals like cows or dogs, NOT humans.
+1. Beckoning to someone with your index finger, though a simple way of saying “come here” in North America, can be insulting or even obscene in other cultures.
+In the Middle East, Spain, Latin America, Japan, Indonesia, Hong Kong, and Korea, beckoning with your finger is how you call domestic animals like cows or dogs, NOT humans.
 To avoid a cultural mishap, turn your palm down and wave your fingers, or entire hand, towards your body.

 3. Do you ever put your feet up on a chair or kick a door closed?
 Don’t do it in Thailand, India, Japan or parts of France unless you want to get a reputation for being rude.
 In these cultures, the foot is considered to be the lowest and dirtiest part of the body so unless you are getting a famous Thai foot rub, keep the soles of your feet firmly planted on the ground when out in public.